njeffers/wpseo-woocommerce/README.md

     * Adds a `gtin13` attribute to the `Product` output.
     * Adds a `gtin14` attribute to the `Product` output.
     * Adds a `mpn` attribute to the `Product` output.
-    * Adds a `isbn` attribute to the `Product` output.
-If a isbn number is set, it double types the schema output to `[ Product, Book ]`.
-By double typing it, the Product can have the attributes of both schema.org/Book and schema.org/Product, and thus it can have an isbn attribute and a price etc.
+    * Adds an `isbn` attribute to the `Product` output.
+If an ISBN number is set, it double types the schema output to `[ Product, Book ]`.
+By double typing it, the Product can have the attributes of both schema.org/Book and schema.org/Product, and thus it can have an ISBN attribute and a price etc.
     * Removes the `priceValidUntil` attribute, as it's not sensible.
 * OpenGraph:
     * Adds a `product:condition` meta tag to the OpenGraph output.
 It defaults to `new` but can be filtered using the new `Yoast\WP\Woocommerce\product_condition` filter.